skylines-project/skylines/INSTALL.mapserver.md

 `mapserver/mapproxy/mapproxy.yaml` to fit it to your needs.
 You'll need to install the `cgi-mapserver` package for this.

-To import airspaces into the database, you'll need to install the [GDal](http://www.gdal.org/) library.
+To import airspaces into the database, you'll need to install the [GDal](http://www.gdal.org/) library (already included in the provisioning of the Vagrant box).
 Install the dependencies of gdal:

     $ sudo apt-get install g++ libgdal1-dev